MAP Calculator (Mean Arterial Pressure)

 - increased intracranial pressure – with symptoms of Cushing’s triad: high blood pressure, slow heartbeat (bradycardia), and irregular breathing;

 - endocarditis - an inflammation of the inner layer of the heart wall;

-- hyperthyroidism – excessive production of thyroid hormone by a thyroid gland.
+- hyperthyroidism – excessive production of the thyroid hormone by the thyroid gland.

 You can use the mean arterial pressure calculator to perform the pulse pressure calculation PP. Simply subtract the diastolic pressure from the systolic one:

 PP = SBP - DBP